pyamsoft/pstate-frequency/README.md

 the maximum scaling frequency to the highest available non-turbo frequency and disables Turbo Boost.
 3. **max-performance** Sets the minimum and maximum scaling frequencies to the
 highest available frequency taking into account Turbo Boost frequencies, and enables Turbo Boost.

+### Additional Notes

+For some machines, the new Intel P-State driver fails to listen to the requested frequency levels.
+This is a result of incorrect CPU frequency reporting to the OS.
+As a result, the OS believes
+that the non-turbo boosted frequency has a max level which sits in the turbo boost range.
+To fix
+this issue, one potential step can be taken which is to install the **msr-tools** package.
+This will allow **pstate-frequency** to toggle the actual turbo state bit on most Sandy Bridge CPU
+chips, and force the disabling of turbo boost.

 # Questions